-When determining the scope of industrial design rights in any dispute that might arise, the court shall take into account freedom of the author in creating the industrial design, within the meaning of the Article 6 paragraph 2 of the present Law.
+When determining the scope of rights to the design the degree of freedom of the designer in creating a design shall be taken into consideration in terms of Article 6, paragraph 2 of this Law.

 Exclusive Rights

 The holder of the industrial design rights shall have the exclusive right to use the registered industrial design and to prevent any third party not having his consent from using it.